ComPWA/tensorwaves/docs/contribute.rst

 When working on the source code of `tensorwaves`, it is highly recommended to install certain additional Python tools.
-Assuming you installed `tensorwaves` in :ref:`development mode <install:Development mode>`, these additional tools can be installed into your :ref:`virtual environment <install:Step 2: Create a virtual environment>` in one go:
+Assuming you installed `tensorwaves` in :ref:`editable mode <install:Editable mode>`, these additional tools can be installed into your :ref:`virtual environment <install:Step 2: Create a virtual environment>` in one go:

 .. code-block:: shell